The object of the clerkship is to provide the fundamentals of the care of neonates, infants, children and adolescents.

 At the conclusion of the rotation you will participate in an OSCE.
 This OSCE will assess your history taking, communication skills, counseling skills, medical knowledge, and clinical reasoning skills – this is very similar to your experience in your first and second year CSA.
 It will take place in the CEC of the Olson Building.
 You will receive more information about the OSCE as we near the end of the rotation.

 A 30-minute online assessment will be administered on Mid-Clerkship Day through Canvas.
-Material is based on the content of the Clinical Reasoning Workshop and the 10 required CLIPP Cases.
+Material is based on the content of the Clinical Reasoning Workshop and the 10 required Aquifer Cases.

 Examples of a lack of professionalism include: inappropriate behavior, unexcused absences or tardiness, inappropriate dress, responding poorly to feedback, use of inappropriate language, and failure to complete assignments by the designated deadlines.

-Final grades will be determined by the clerkship director and will be awarded based on the following guidelines:
+Final grades will be determined by the clerkship director and numerical cutoffs will be established and reported to students early in each academic year.
+Grades will be awarded based on the following guidelines:

 Honors-level students receive outstanding evaluations from faculty and residents and are viewed as exceptional learners and teachers!
 They are typically thought of as the primary caregiver to their patients, practice evidence-based medicine, bring in primary literature that is pertinent to their patients, and are able to formulate excellent assessments and plans.
 In addition, they complete all required assignments, pursue varied resources for additional study, and actively participate in all mandatory and optional clerkship activities.
 They are viewed as indispensable to their teams and are highly engaged, professional, and courteous in all clinical settings.
 To be eligible to receive a grade of Honors, the subject test score must be greater than the 50th percentile of junior students in your national reference group (usually 76 to 78).